CosmWasm/docs-deprecated/website/blog/2019-11-25-cosmwasm-intro.md

 *Disk Usage* - All disk access is via reads and writes on the KVStore.
 The Cosmos SDK already [enforces gas payments for KVStore access](https://github.com/cosmos/cosmos-sdk/blob/4ffabb65a5c07dbb7010da397535d10927d298c1/store/types/gas.go#L154-L162).
 Since all disk access in the contracts is made via callbacks into the SDK, this is charged there.
 If one were to integrate CosmWasm in another runtime, you would have to make sure to charge for access there as well.

+## Getting Started with CosmWasm

+If you are anxious to get started, you can [jump right in with our first tutorial](https://docs.cosmwasm.com/docs/intro/overview).
+This will walk you through modifying an existing contract, compiling it, deploying it to a local "dev net" and running the contracts via a command line tool.

-## Writing Contracts (Rust)
+### Writing Contracts (Rust)

 Writing your own contract is quite easy if you have a working knowledge of rust.
 If you don't, it should still be relatively straightforward to make minor changes to existing contracts, just picking up syntax on the fly.
-For the rest of this section, however, a basic knowledge of rust is assumed.
+We do [walk you through the basics](https://docs.cosmwasm.com/docs/intro/rust-basics) and [explain editting a contract](https://docs.cosmwasm.com/docs/intro/editing-escrow-contract) in the tutorial, but if you are an advanced dev and want to jump right in with a few pointers, we explain some key points here and where to find the code.

 [Confio/cosmwasm](https://github.com/confio/cosmwasm) is a library providing all modular code needed for building a contract.
 And [cosmwasm-template](https://github.com/confio/cosmwasm-template) contains a starter pack to quickly set up a minimal contract along with build system and unit tests, so you can start writing custom logic directly.
 Both of these libraries offer deeper documentation on how to build them.
+If you want to write you own contract, follow the instructions on [cosmwasm-template](https://github.com/confio/cosmwasm-template) and just start editting `contract.rs`.

 To get a feel of how a contract can be built, take a look at the [code for a simple escrow](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs).
-[State](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L30-L44) is what is persisted in the database.
-[InitMsg](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L9-L18) is sent once to create the contract from the generic code.
+[State](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L47-L54) is what is persisted in the database.
+[InitMsg](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L13-L22) is sent once to create the contract from the generic code.
 This contains info on the parties to the escrow, as well as the timeouts.
-[HandleMsg](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L20-L28) is an enum containing all possible messages that can be sent.
+[HandleMsg](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L24-L32) is an enum containing all possible messages that can be sent.
 Rather than calling functions directly, we can match on the enum to execute the proper logic for each call.
 Benefits here are the easy ability to serialize the call, as well as a clear definition of which functions are public.
+Finally, [QueryMsg](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L34-L38) provides an enum to allow multiple ways to query the state of the contract (each potentially executing code on a read-only store).

 The [entry points are defined in lib.rs](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/lib.rs#L16-L32).
 They handle some standard translations between rust types and the wasm external "ffi" interface, but maintain no real logic there, just allow you to work with `Vec<u8>` and `Result<Response, Error>` rather than raw pointers and manually serializing error messages over the ffi boundary.
 The real logic is in your `contract.rs` file. [init](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L48-L66) is the entry point to construct a new contract from this code, and should define all configuration options. [handle](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L68-L79) loads state and matches over all supported enum values to execute an action on the contract.
 After which we can [try_approve](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L81-L105) to release the funds to the beneficiary, or [try_refund](https://github.com/confio/cosmwasm-examples/blob/master/escrow/src/contract.rs#L107-L126) to return the funds to the original sender, if the escrow has expired.

-Now that we have taken a look at the code, we can try to modify a contract.
-In this example, adding a backdoor for the contract programmer to steal any tokens in the escrow.
-Just a fun example and a reminder to validate code before trusting a contract with your tokens.

-We will add a new variant to the `HandleMsg` enum, called `Steal`, containing a recipeint address. `handle` will dispatch this message to a `try_steal` function.
-This function checks if the signer matches a hardcoded value (in source code) and if so releases all funds to the provided recipient - regardless of the arbiter, and regardless of expiration status.

-First try to do this on your own - fork the [cosmwasm-examples](https://github.com/confio/cosmwasm-examples) repo and make the changes.
-Once you have done that, take a look at this video below on how we add the functionality and test it, then compile it, deploy it to testnet, and execute it via the cli.

-TODO: show modifying code (backdoor to escrow), then deploy and usage

-## Deeper Integration with your Chain (Go)
+### Deeper Integration with your Chain (Go)

-Now that we have covered using existing contracts, and developing custom contracts in Rust, let us turn to the potential extensibility on the Go side for experienced Cosmos SDK developers.
-The provided [cosmwasm module](https://github.com/cosmwasm/modules/tree/master/incubator/wasm) is a minimal, unopinionated implementation of bindings between the sdk and the smart contract VM.
-It takes care of all the implementation details, but leaves the field open for you to fork this module and add custom business logic around it.
+Now that we have covered developing custom contracts in Rust, let us turn to the potential extensibility on the Go side for experienced Cosmos SDK developers.
+The provided [cosmwasm module](https://github.com/cosmwasm/wasmd/tree/master/x/wasm) is a minimal, unopinionated implementation of bindings between the sdk and the smart contract VM.
+It is embedded in [wasmd](https://github.com/cosmwasm/wasmd), which is a fork of `gaiad` with `x/wasmd` added.
+It takes care of all the implementation details, but leaves the field open for you to fork this repo and add custom business logic around it.
 Below are some ideas on how this could be customized:

 *Add Permissioning or Fees* - Are you building a platform where anyone can upload a contract?
 Or do you intend to use this feature to let on-chain governance add new features without organizing a full chain upgrade process?
 Consider modifying the handler to deduct fees when uploading code or instantiating a contract.
 Or maybe just make uploading code a governance handler (proposal type).
+(Current implementation allows anyone to upload code and instantiate contracts for free - great for testnet, not so great for mainnet).

 *Add storage limits* - Current gas limits in the sdk limit how many reads and writes can be performed in one tx (or one block).
 However, they do nothing to limit total storage.
-A contract could eg. write 20 500 byte chunks to disk.
+A contract could eg. write 20 chunks of 500 bytes to disk.
 And next time another 20, and so on.
 Since you pass in the KVStore to the contract, you could wrap it with a layer to provide some limitations.
 Like only one write (or one write to a new key) per contract exection.
 Or maybe a total limit of keys stored in the contracts KVStore over all executions.
 Or maybe the creator needs to pre-pay for storage space (buy or rent) and this defines the limits.
 All this business logic can be writen in go without any changes to the underlying contracts (except preventing some that violate these limits)

 *Support OpaqueMsg* - The current CosmWasm spec allows returning an `OpaqueMsg` variant.
 This is a message type that is never parsed or created by the smart contract code, just passed through from client to contract to sdk.
 You can use this for eg. multisigs, where the client proposes some message (maybe a staking issue), which must be approved to be executed with the permissions of the contract.
 Just as the contract then can dispatch a `SendMsg`, it can dispatch such an `OpaqueMsg` as well.
 This requires no changes in the VM or contracts, but a clear format that the SDK module parses out and then a router with multiple modules to dispatch it to.
 And then some client side support to construct (unsigned) messages in that format as part of the body of the contract calls.
 Is it go-amino json of an `sdk.Msg` implementation?
 Base64-encoded go-amino binary representation?
 Or some completely different encoding.
 As long as your module and your client agree on the format, it is totally opaque to the CosmWasm VM.
+The current implementation leaves it as a TODO, for chain developers to customize how they want.

 Pretty much all the crypto-economic and governance design decisions can be implemented by forking the Go module.
 If you have ideas, please open issue, or just fork the code and implement it.
 We at Confio would be happy to discuss any approaches.